Sorting Dictionary Values in Python: A Quick Guide

 print("Descending order:", sorted_data_desc)

-Implementing Sorting in a Web Application.
+Implementing Sorting in a Web Application

-Flask App for Sorting Dictionary Values
+Flask Application for Sorting Dictionary Values

 from flask import Flask, jsonify